zhongquentin/Autonomous-Car/README.md

 # Autonomous-Car
-Code to run the autonomous NATCAR
+Code to run the autonomous NATCAR components, including the linescan camera, servo, and motor.